 I will not fear; what can man do to me?”
 (Heb 13:6)

 Lives of Courage

-Courage does not only describe the virtue of the martyrs.
+Courage does not solely describe the virtue of the martyrs.
 C.S.
-Lewis reminded us that every virtue requires courage in the face of opposition.
+Lewis reminds us that every virtue requires courage in the face of opposition.
 Fear is virtue’s great enemy, as Uncle Screwtape explains: "Courage is not simply one of the virtues, but the form of every virtue at the testing point" (The Screwtape Letters).

 Nothing is more courageous than an ordinary Christian life.

 The Christian life is a life of courage because it is a life of love.
 Courage is love “bearing all things readily for the sake of the object beloved” (Augustine).
 Uncle Screwtape agrees and advises Wormwood: “To make a deep wound in his charity, you should therefore first defeat his courage.”
 Love requires a profound trust, whether in God or man.
 To walk unprotected into the embrace of love is the very measure of courage.
 How much more must be the courage of God to offer such love to us?

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God (Heb 12:1–2).